Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 )<reset_menu>

 #subsubsection("Template Binding")
-The user interface is built using the GTK compatible XML markup language.
+The user interface is built using the GTK-compatible XML markup language.
 This allows for a separate user interface definition which reduces code size and keeps functionality away from design.
 Alongside this, XML also allows for use of graphical tools in order to create the user interface itself, providing immediate feedback about the style and feel of the design.

-The binding of these definitions is handled via a GTK specific build.rs file, which defines GResources that will be integrated into the project.
+The binding of these definitions is handled via a GTK-specific build.rs file, which defines GResources that will be integrated into the project.
 GResources represent a variety of tools and objects which can be used within the project, such as user interface templates, icons, images and more @gresources.